UDN

 Z Puts you into Zoom mode while held.

-Note that not all tools using the Curve Editor may support Undo/Redo.
+Note: Some tools and actions in the Curve Editor may not support Undo/Redo.

 Hot Keys